spakai/service_mesh_demo/README.md

 Self-signed certificates used by the demo are stored in the `certs/` directory.
 The root CA is `ca.pem`.
 Import this certificate into your browser or use the `--cacert` option with curl when accessing the HTTPS endpoints locally.

+The included server certificates contain only a Common Name and lack Subject Alternative Name (SAN) fields.
+Modern browsers require a SAN matching the host name, so you may see an error like *"This server couldn't prove that it's localhost"*.
+Run `scripts/generate_certs.sh` to regenerate the certificates with SAN entries for `localhost`, then re-import `certs/ca.pem` if needed.

 ## Services

 ### service_a